 AF episode An AF episode is defined as AF that is documented by ECG monitoring or intracardiac electrogram monitoring and has a duration of at least 30 seconds, or if less than 30 seconds, is present throughout the ECG monitoring tracing.
 The presence of subsequent episodes of AF requires that sinus rhythm be documented by ECG monitoring between AF episodes.
-Chronic AF Chronic AF has variable definitions and should not be used to describe populations of AF patients undergoing AF ablation.
-Early persistent AF Early persistent AF is defined as AF that is sustained beyond 7 days but is less than 3 months in duration.
+Chronic AF Chronic AF has variable definitions and should not be used to describe populations of AF patients undergoing AF Early persistent AF Early persistent AF is defined as AF that is sustained beyond 7 days but is less than 3 months in duration.
 Lone AF Lone AF is a historical descriptor that is potentially confusing and should not be used to describe populations of patients with AF undergoing AF ablation.
 Long-standing persistent AF Long-standing persistent AF is defined as continuous AF of greater than 12 months' duration.
 Paroxysmal AF Paroxysmal AF is defined as AF that terminates spontaneously or with intervention within 7 days of onset.
 Permanent AF Permanent AF is defined as the presence of AF that is accepted by the patient and physician, and for which no further attempts to restore or maintain sinus rhythm will be undertaken.
 The term permanent AF represents a therapeutic attitude on the part of the patient and physician rather than an inherent pathophysiological attribute of AF.
 The term permanent AF should not be used within the context of a rhythm control strategy with antiarrhythmic drug therapy or AF ablation.
 Persistent AF Persistent AF is defined as continuous AF that is sustained beyond 7 days.
+Silent AF

-Silent AF Silent AF is defined as asymptomatic AF diagnosed with an opportune ECG or rhythm strip.
-Silent AF Silent AF is defined as asymptomatic AF diagnosed with an opportune ECG or rhythm strip.
+Silent AF is defined as asymptomatic AF diagnosed with an opportune ECG or rhythm strip.

-AF = atrial fibrillation; ECG = electrocardiogram.
+AF, atrial fibrillation; ECG, electrocardiogram.

 Figure 1 Anatomical drawings of the heart relevant to AF ablation.
 This series of drawings shows the heart and associated relevant structures from four different perspectives relevant to AF ablation.
 This drawing includes the phrenic nerves and the esophagus.
-A: The heart viewed from the anterior perspective.
-B: The heart viewed from the right lateral perspective.
-C: The heart viewed from the left lateral perspective.
-D: The heart viewed from the posterior perspective.
-E: The left atrium viewed from the posterior perspective.
+(A) The heart viewed from the anterior perspective.
+(B) The heart viewed from the right lateral perspective.
+(C) The heart viewed from the left lateral perspective.
+(D) The heart viewed from the posterior perspective.
+(E) The left atrium viewed from the posterior perspective.
 Illustration: Tim Phelps © 2017 Johns Hopkins University, AAM.

-(Sociedade Brasileira de Arritmias Cardíacas [SOBRAC]).
-All the members of the writing group, as well as peer reviewers of the document, have provided disclosure statements for all relationships that might be perceived as real or potential conflicts of interest.
+statements for all relationships that might be perceived as real or potential conflicts of interest.
 All author and peer reviewer disclosure information is provided in Appendix A and Appendix B.